john9francis/radiation-modeling/timeSpentPhase3.md

 - [ ] Get a lead box around linac head and a flattening filter

 - 11/14 9:07 am 1.75 hr editing med linac and researching beam profile and pdd articles UPDATE: Got 3 articles read and their graphs saved, I just need to analyze them.
 Also edited the entire part 1 of my med linac videos.
-- 11/14 7:53 pm going over b. oliphant's article one last time to see if I can get relative energies.
-Then editing med linac
+- 11/14 7:53 pm 2.5 hr going over b. oliphant's article one last time to see if I can get relative energies.
+Then editing med linac.
+UPDATE: I posted med linac v010 video, (Just the demo not the code) and then I coded in a lead protector around my linac head.